conan-io/docs/examples/tools/autotools/llvm_clang.rst

 - The Msys2 Clang compiler that uses the Msys2 runtime (libstdc++6.dll)

 This example explains the LLVM/Clang with the MSVC runtime.
-This Clang distribution can in turn be used in three different ways:
+This Clang distribution can in turn be used in two different ways:

 - Using the LLVM/Clang downloaded compiler (it still uses the MSVC runtime), via the GNU-like frontend ``clang``
 - Using the LLVM/Clang downloaded compiler (it still uses the MSVC runtime), via the MSVC-like frontend ``clang-cl``